namannimmo10/namannimmo.me/_posts/2015-10-11-23-52-02-bit_manipulation.md

 #### Updating Bits

 Sometimes we may want to update a bit to specific value, stored in a variable.
-For this, we first have to clear the bit, and then OR it with the value.
+For this, we first have to clear the bit, and then OR it with the value (true/false).

 To update the $n^{th}$ bit of a value `x`:

 1. `x &= ~(1 << n)`
-2. `x |= (1 << value)`
+2. `x |= (value << n)`

 #### Checking Bits